ryn-thorn/Image_Analysis_Scripts/README.md

-These are generic image analysis scripts that I (<a href="https://github.com/ryn-thorn">Ryn Thorn</a>) have written, collected, and otherwise given cobbled-together life to through much trial and error during my time at MUSC in the BRIDGE Lab.
+These are generic image analysis scripts that I have written, collected, and otherwise given cobbled-together life to through much trial and error during my time at MUSC in the BRIDGE Lab.
 Versions of these scripts can be found in various studies' "STUDY_code" BIDS folders.
 These are here as a long/reference do the most basic, generic